Why Invest Here?

 of tourist attractions per capita in Canada and contributes over $90 million a year to the local economy.

 HERITAGE TOURISM Moose Jaw certainly recognizes the value of maintaining and restoring historic buildings and creating unique experiences for tourists.
 In a bold act of imagination, the city rejuvenated its downtown economy by tapping into the value of heritage buildings and its rich history.
 Moose Jaw’s historic Grant Hall Inn has been transformed into a stunningly elegant boutique hotel with fine dining restaurant, lounge, and retail area.
-Preservation of the city’s heritage and cultural assets provides a backdrop for many arts and culture attractions, including the Mae Wilson Performing Arts Theatre, Conexus Cultural Centre, Temple Gardens Mineral Spa, Casino Moose Jaw, the Tunnels of Moose Jaw, Yvette Moore Gallery, Moose Jaw Trolley Car Tours, Burrowing Owls, Sukanen Ship Pioneer Village & Museum, Library and Art Museum, and Western Development Museum, etc. Temple Gardens Mineral Spa is named one of the ‘Top 100 Spas in North America’ placing 45th and included in the ‘Top 10 Getaways in Canada’.
+Preservation of the city’s heritage and cultural assets provides a backdrop for many arts and culture attractions, including the Mae Wilson Performing Arts Theatre, Moose Jaw Cultural Centre, Temple Gardens Mineral Spa, Casino Moose Jaw, the Tunnels of Moose Jaw, Yvette Moore Gallery, Moose Jaw Trolley Car Tours, Burrowing Owls, Sukanen Ship Pioneer Village & Museum, Library and Art Museum, and Western Development Museum, etc. Temple Gardens Mineral Spa is named one of the ‘Top 100 Spas in North America’ placing 45th and included in the ‘Top 10 Getaways in Canada’.

 MOSAIC PLACE AND YARACENTRE the City’s hockey, curling sports complex and field house have attracted major sporting events, festivals and conventions to the city.
 In 2016 Mosaic Place earned recognition in the Top 5 Venues Today Magazine attracting over 650,000 turns annually.

-DINING & SHOPPING The downtown area showcases plenty of one-of-a-kind shopping and dining experiences found throughout its many boutiques and cafes offering a personalized brand of customer service.
+DINING & SHOPPING The historic downtown area showcases plenty of one-of-a-kind shopping and dining experiences found throughout its many boutiques and cafes offering a personalized brand of customer service.

 ARTS & CULTURE Festival Visitors enjoy a host of arts and cultural festivals, such as: the Festival of Words, Moose Jaw Band and